saadjansari/TAMiT/readMe.md

 ```

 ##### initConfiguration.m
-This contains configuration info, and other parameters.
+This is called by the initParams.m file and contains the configuration parameters.
+Users can change parameters here, if desired, to fit their needs.

 ## Usage